sftpplus/sftpplus-docs/doc_source/configuration/ssl.include.rst

     Connections are closed if the remote peer has no common cipher in its list of configured ciphers.

+    When left empty, it will default to the `secure` configuration.

     More information about the accepted values can be found at the :doc:`cryptography guide </standards/cryptography>`

     The format for this value is the same as the one used for defining the OpenSSL cipher list.
-    More information can be found on the `OpenSSL site <https://www.openssl.org/docs/man1.1.0/man1/ciphers.html>`_.
+    More information can be found on the `OpenSSL site <https://www.openssl.org/docs/man1.1.1/man1/ciphers.html>`_.

 ssl_allowed_methods